gis-rpd/pipelines/README.md

 There are two ways to invoke a pipeline: either call the convenience wrapper, plainly called `run` or invoke the pipeline specific scripts
-directory:
+directly:

-1. Using the convenience wrapper (`run`)
+1. Using the convenience wrapper (recommended)
   - The basic usage is `$PIPELINE_ROOTDIR/run name options`, where `name` is a pipeline name and `options` are valid options for this pipeline.
-  - An example would be `$PIPELINE_ROOTDIR/run gatk --help`
+  - An example (GATK) would be `$PIPELINE_ROOTDIR/run gatk --help`
-  - Just calling `$PIPELINE_ROOTDIR/run` will produce a list of available pipelines and simple usage information
+  - Just calling `$PIPELINE_ROOTDIR/run` will print a list of available pipelines and simple usage information
-2. Direct invokation
+2. Direct invocation
-  - Directly call the wrapper of the particular pipeline that you want to run, e.g.: `$PIPELINE_ROOTDIR/variant-calling/gatk/gatk.py`
+  - Directly call the wrapper of the particular pipeline that you want to run, e.g. for GATK: `$PIPELINE_ROOTDIR/variant-calling/gatk/gatk.py`
-  - Note, in this case you need to have a Python3 interpreter in your path, which is not needed if you use the convenience wrapper (see above)
+  - Note, in this case you need to have a Python3 interpreter in your PATH, which is not needed if you use the convenience wrapper (see above)
 In either case, you must not prefix the script with `python`.

 - Note, there is no need to submit the script itself, as long as you run it from a cluster node
-- Use with `-h` or `--help `to display usage information for a pipeline
 - If called correctly, jobs will be run on the cluster automatically
+- Use `-h` or `--help` to display usage information
-- Use the `-v` option, so that some more information is printed
+- Use the `-v` option, so that more information is printed
 - All scripts create an output directory (option `-o`) containing the run environment
 - Your results will be saved to a corresponding subdirectory called `./out/`
 - Upon completion (success or error) an email will be send to the user